ChlodAlejandro/deputy/README.md

 Deputy relies on modules from [Zoomiebot](https://github.com/ChlodAlejandro/zoomiebot/tree/master/bot/api/deputy/v1) to perform bulk data operations.
 Zoomiebot is hosted on Wikimedia Toolforge, more information can be found [here](https://github.com/ChlodAlejandro/zoomiebot#README).

 ## Developing
-Run the development server with the following:
+Run the development server with the following.
+Be sure to run `npm install` first to download required dependencies.
 ```shell
 npm run dev
 ```